 Writing and research skills are essential for graduate students’ academic and professional success, regardless of their discipline or career.
-The Graduate School’s new Writing Certificate offers an opportunity to develop essential writing skills that will enable scholarly success in your academic discipline and establish a trajectory toward flourishing as a writer throughout your professional life and intended career field.
+The Graduate School’s new Writing Certificate offers an opportunity to develop essential writing skills that will ensure your scholarly success in your academic discipline and help you establish a trajectory toward flourishing as a writer throughout your professional life and intended career field.

 Graduate students and postdocs in any discipline are eligible to earn a Writing Certificate.
-The Writing Certificate requires 100 hours of participation in approved activities such as Graduate School writing workshops, development series, and engineering cafés.
-Participants may also earn up to 50 hours of credit through demonstrating writing expertise in other ways, such as publishing and presenting research in national and campus venues.
+The Writing Certificate requires 100 hours of participation in approved activities such as Graduate School writing workshops, development series, and engineering cafés, and successful completion of an online professional portfolio.

 Visit our Frequently Asked Questions page for more information.